sonocircuit/mlre/README.md

 **A: Activate Recoding** for tracks 1-6.
 Alt + A arms a track for oneshot recording.
 **B: Track focus** for tracks 1-6.
 Alt + focus maps track tempo to system clock.
 This is indicated when all four leds are bright.
 **C: Track reverse** for tracks 1-6.
-If on track playback direction is reversed.
+If on, track playback direction is reversed.
 **D: Track speed** for tracks 1-6.
+Left from center / 8, / 4, / 2.
 Center position is speed = 1.
-Left from center x2, x4, x8.
-Right from /2, /4, /8.
+Right from center * 2, * 4, * 8.
 **F: CUT view of focused track**

 ## CUT Page